 Back to the future

 The trend toward monetizing shopping mall parking lots may be traced back to the 2008 economic crisis, when shopping center vacancies soared.
-During the worst of it, a whopping 17.5% of retail and office spaces were unoccupied, according to Wall Street Daily.
 Of course, malls were not being threatened by the recession alone.
 The winds of change had already started sculpting the landscape in irreversible ways as e-commerce became a force to contend with.

 Given that retail continues to find its feet under shifting sands, expect these bin-driven solutions to be an integral part of the shopping mall landscape for years to come.